MiguelAngelHorta/Security-GRC-Governance-Risk-and-Compliance/README.md

 # Security Engineering Repository

 This repository contains architecture and details regarding GRC governance risk and compliance engineering aimed at building a mature GRC program at an enterprise.
-The framework is designed to manage various data elements from in-scope systems, securely authenticate and authorize data access, and provide functionalities for monitoring controls, measuring program maturity, and conducting gap assessments.

 ## 🔐 Architecture Overview